Customer Engagement

 SaaS customer onboarding checklist

 Every SaaS onboarding checklist consists of two parts: preparative work and direct communication with clients.
-It’s also important to note that some onboarding tasks can and should be automated, while other things should be done manually by designated members of your team.
+That’s why it’s also important to note that some onboarding tasks can and should be automated, while other things should be done manually by designated members of your customer support team.

-A robust SaaS onboarding template for new customers consists of all these elements elaborately mixed with each other in a well-balanced way.
-First, you send an automated welcome email, then you follow up with a corresponding client onboarding questionnaire, after which your personal onboarding assistants can get in touch with each customer separately — all while customers are navigating through your product with the help of product tours.
+A robust SaaS onboarding template for new customers consists of all these elements elaborately mixed in a well-balanced way.
+First, you send an automated welcome email, then you follow up with corresponding onboarding customer interviews, after which your onboarding assistants can get in touch with each customer separately.
+All while customers are navigating through your product with the help of product tours.
+And if you make the most out of onboarding tools, that’s great, but you still need to have an onboarding checklist to keep track of the process at each stage of it.

-Based on the industry best practices as well as on our own experience, we at HelpCrunch have worked out our 16-step SaaS onboarding checklist:
+Based on the industry’s best onboarding practices as well as on our own experience, we at HelpCrunch have worked out our 16-step SaaS onboarding checklist:

 Want to download this SaaS onboarding checklist in PDF?